-Migration of tailings to unintended receptors while not actively discharging dredged tailings to the TSA is not a concern; therefore, well monitoring was not required in 2021.
-Comparison of well monitoring against QPOs was not required for 2021.
+Migration of tailings to unintended receptors while not actively discharging dredged tailings to the TSA is not a concern; therefore, well monitoring was not required during the reporting period.
+Comparison of well monitoring against QPOs was not required for 2022.
 Well monitoring last occurred in October 2015 during dredging to the 2P-3P TSA.